 The scheme is open to any young person aged 14-25.
 Students can begin the Bronze Award in Year 10 from the age of 14-15, move on to Silver at 15-16 and further onto Gold.
 All Awards must be completed by the time a young person reaches the age of 25.

-More information, including the dates of scheduled information evenings in school, can be found on the website, calendar or contacting Mr Wallington.
+More information, including the dates of scheduled information evenings in school, can be found on the website, calendar or contacting Mr Singleton.

 We would be particularly keen to hear from anybody interested in helping support by becoming an expedition volunteer leader.
-If you are interested please contact Mr Wallington for further information.
+If you are interested please contact Mr Singleton for further information.